denten-books/plain-text/2-device.md

 Critical reading in Lubbock's sense entails an account of the transformation from things to ideas: from words and sentences to stories, novels, and verse.
-Echoing Boris Eichenbaum in "How *The Overcoat* is Made," Lubbock is interested in literary craft---in how the thing is made.
+Echoing Boris Eichenbaum in "How *The Overcoat* is Made," Lubbock is interested in mechanics of literary craft---in how the thing is made.
 He promises to view a "handful of familiar novels [...] with some particularity," but without judgement or critique.
 "How they are made is the only question I ask," he writes [@shklovksy_poetika_1919; @lubbock_craft_1921, 12 & 28;
 @eichenbaum_how_1995].
-Since the author of the book was a "craftsman" it is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].
-Lubbock's usage of the object-oriented vocabulary---his "parts," "forms," "shapes," "proportions," and "designs"---nevertheless refers to ideational, mental constructs, just as it was for Shklovsky and Eichenbaum.
-"The book vanishes as we lay our hands on it," Lubbock wrote [@lubbock_craft_1921, 273].
+Since the author of the book was a "craftsman" it is therefore the critic's role to "overtake him at his work and see how the book was made," Lubbock repeats elsewhere [@lubbock_craft_1921, 274].
+His usage of object-oriented vocabulary---his "parts," "forms," "shapes," "proportions," and "designs"---nevertheless refers to constructs mental and ideational, just as it was for Shklovsky or Eichenbaum.
+"The book vanishes as we lay our hands on it," Lubbock writes [@lubbock_craft_1921, 273].
 Critics must chose to see either the trees or the forest.
 As the totality of the work comes into view, the technical details of craft---and therefore the book itself---disappear.
-Conversely, when viewed up close, the technical particulates obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note.
+Conversely, when viewed up close, the technical particulates obscure sight of the work as a whole.

+*The Craft of Fiction* ends on an ambivalent note.
 Lubbock senses the inadequacy of his materialism: "if only there was one single tangible and measurable fact about the book," he writes.
 If only it could be "weighed like a statue" or "measured like a picture, it would be a support in the world of shadows [@lubbock_craft_1921, 273-4].

-I want to end the section here with a momentary failure of materialist poetics to pick up another concomitant thread, one that will take us through some of the same concerns about the nature of symbolic representation and its relationship to the physical world.
+I want to end the section here, with the momentary failure of materialist poetics, to pick up another concomitant thread, one that will take us through some of the same concerns about the nature of symbolic representation and its relationship to the physical world.
 My aim in this disruption is to disconnect the history of modern computing from its expected contexts of calculating machinery and to join it with literary theory, where as we will see, it also